 Since early April it has seen serial swings between the 1.0800 and 1.1000 areas with it now pushing above the higher end of that range and even the higher 1.1200-50 resistance.
-Next higher interim resistance is in the 1.1400 area now being vigorously tested, yet with the major historic congestion resistance not until the 1.1500 area.
+Next higher interim resistance is in the 1.1400 area it recently tested and stalled, yet with the major historic congestion resistance not until the 1.1500 area.